 - Scantron Testing (through June 2022): All Saints previously used Scantron as its standardized testing program.
 Students completed three series of tests in math, reading and language arts in the fall, winter and spring.
 As the testing takes place online, teachers have access to immediate results and data.
 Testing is also adaptive in nature, with each test being customized to the ability of each student.
 Administered three times over the course of the year, Scantron testing provided data with which the teachers can tailor instruction and measure student growth.
 See All Saints Latest Scantron Test Scores

-- NWEA Map Growth Testing (Starting September 2022) – Starting in the 2022-2023 school year, diocesan schools started using NWEA Map Growth testing for student assessment.
-As this test will also be administered online and is adaptive in nature, it has a number of similarities to Scantron.
-Additionally, we will continue to assess students in grades 3-7 in reading, language arts, and math three times per year as has been our practice.
+- NWEA Map Growth Testing – Schools in the Arlington Diocesan currently use NWEA Map Growth testing for student assessment.
+This test is administered online and is adaptive in nature.
+We assess students in grades 3-7 in reading, language arts, and math.
 NWEA testing reports are user-friendly for both parents and teachers, and allow for the customization of learning plans for individual students by providing data highlighting each child’s learning path with areas identified for further growth.
-Following below please find a letter from Dr. Vorbach, Superintendent of Schools, as well as a Family Guide that provides more information about this assessment.- Letter from Dr. Vorbach, Superintendent of Schools
+Following below please find a letter from Dr. Vorbach, Superintendent of Schools, as well as a Family Guide that provides more information about this assessment.- Letter from Dr. Vorbach, Superintendent of Schools– Family Guide to MAP Growth Testing

 - Assessment of Catholic Religious Education (ACRE): This assessment tool, designed by the National Catholic Education Association (NCEA), is administered to students in grades five and eight each year.
 Through review of class and grade level scores, school and diocesan personnel can determine students’ understanding of basic doctrine and attitudes towards living the Catholic faith.